-Four players are on their way to NCAA Division I Football Bowl Subdivision (formerly Division I-A) universities, three more to Football Championship Subdivision (formerly Division I-AA) universities, six to NCAA Division II universities and four more to the NAIA -- including one to Carroll College in Helena, Montana, which won 6 National Championships in a nine-year period from the 2002 season through 2010.
+Four players are on their way to NCAA Division I Football Bowl Subdivision (formerly Division I-A) universities, three more to Football Championship Subdivision (formerly Division I-AA) universities, seven to NCAA Division II universities and three more to the NAIA -- including one to Carroll College in Helena, Montana, which won 6 National Championships in a nine-year period from the 2002 season through 2010.

-The latest Comet to accept a scholarship is defensive back Maxwell Scott, who started all 11 of Palomar's 2017 games, to Fort Lewis College in the Rocky Mountain Conference.
+The latest Comet to accept a scholarship is defensive back Maxwell Scott, who started all 11 of Palomar's 2017 games, to Fort Lewis College in the Rocky Mountain Conference, while kicker Tyler Vargas (see below) has switched his commitment from the NAIA level to D-II Eastern New Mexico University.

 Chandler Wachholtz, Linebacker, University of Louisiana-Lafayette -- Wachholtz (La Costa Canyon High School) led both Palomar and the National Division South in tackles last fall with 95 (57 solo) and an 8.6 average per game.
 He'll get an early introduction to the FCS level when the Rajin' Cajuns open the season at Mississipi State on Sept.
 1 and play defending National Champion Alabama in Tuscaloosa on Sept.
 29.